grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 Hemi nodded.

 "And bonus," Shakes continued, "with that fancy fucking mating collar y'all added to the _Gnat_, I can dock in a regular slip for small boats instead of using one of those ridiculous universal docking tubes that they charge extra dock fees for."

+Percy looked at Hemi.
+"Do we have more use for the _Gnat_ now Hemi?"

+"As a spare battery bank?
+No. In fact keeping it connected it just slowing down our own charging process."

+"Alright then."
+Said Percy.
+"Get that leech off my boat."

+Shakes grinned.
+"Applying that leech _saved_ your boat."

+Percy grinned and patted him on the arm.

+"Hemi," said Shakes, "don't forget to return those manuals.

+It didn't take too long for Hemi to seal Shakes into the _Gnat_ with his engine manuals and get it disconnected from the _Prospect_.
+Though Hemi wanted some help coiling and stowing the heavy jumper wires they no longer needed and it took a while to find one of the deck crew to help him.

+Shakes steered the _Gnat_ further down the docking bay, and got it mated up to slip fifteen.
+After popping the _Gnat's_ hatch at that slip, he started the process of negotiating with the dock workers for finishing the job of getting the batteries charged up, and refueling the fuel ballast tanks.
+Pretty soon, the _Gnat_ was gorging on its own set of umbilicals running down through its sail hatch and into its belly.

+### Hemi and Percy have dinner

+Refueling, recharging, and repairs were busily carried out over the next six hours or so.
+There were many people coming and going and crawling around in her boat.
+That made Captain Percy uncomfortable --- almost all of the time she knew exactly who was aboard her submarine.
+In dock like this was the only time there was open access to her boat.
+Just another reason to be on the move, as far as she was concerned.

+All of the activity meant that Hemi was probably spending heavily to get things done quickly.
+Considering the condition they came in, in normal circumstances they would plan on staying on the dock for a week or two.
+Hell, with the damage to the hull the _Prospect_ should really go into dry dock for serious repairs --- but that required a monetary flushness that was far beyond a single good-paying job.

+Getting the boat ready to go out again so quickly was not just expensive, it also meant cutting some corners that Percy wasn't happy about.
+The repairs to the hull continued to be a foul mess of patches and half-competent welds.
+Through Chips' streaming curses from the bow Percy got the impression that Chips felt she had done a better job welding underwater while the boat was moving than this whole team of ruddy thick-fingered men were doing with the boat dry and steady.

+The only fuel Hemi could contract for on the dock on such short notice was a gritty and sludgy bunker.
+Chips was also not going to be happy about feeding that stuff to her engine when she found out about that.

+By dinner time most of the critical repair and refueling work was wrapping up.
+Most of the crew took off for the cafe on the exchange floor to find some grub.
+Hemi and Percy stayed behind and ate in the _Prospect's_ galley, though they prepped dinner from fresher food items they had bought off the dock that included a cabbage head and a bit of gristly meat.

+"What's left Hemi?"

+"We still have to charge the high and low pressure tank systems.
+It would be better to do that from the dock rather than from diesels while we're moving, if we can."

+Percy nodded.

+"And we should take on some more food, refill the fresh-water tanks, and lay in a normal spread of spare parts..."

+"Yeah, I tried to start buying parts earlier today but got sidetracked by the job offer.
+Put Gregory on securing our food stocks."

+Hemi nodded and jotted down some notes on a scrap of paper clipped to a clipboard that lay next to his plate.
+"You're sure about this job Percy?"

+"You saw the money!
+And that's only two-thirds of it."

+"I don't trust jobs that pay _too_ well.
+What's the cargo?"

+"Weapons parts --- magnetic mines."

+"Had to be something like that didn't it?
+You don't have a problem with risking blowing the boat in half if someone drops a crate full of explosives?
+Our job wasn't dangerous enough already?"

+"Nitro Express Hemi. _Someone_ has to move this stuff.
+Might as well be pros like us.
+Cargo is supposed to arrive for loading any minute now, actually.
+Is the cargo hold ready for it?"

+"Chips finished up repairs an hour or two ago --- at least as good as they could be for now --- and the bilge is pumped dry.
+I think we can start loading cargo.
+Though if we're hauling explosives you might want to pack in some soft padding first."

+"I'm sure they have been thoroughly packed and duly deactivated... though it would be good if you took a peak at them before they get loaded so you're sure they _won't_ go off if someone walks by a crate with a heavy socket wrench or something."

+There was a tap of someone's bony knuckles on the hatch to the galley, and Bastian swung it open a bit.
+He downed the last of an ice cream sandwich he had been working on and tossed the wrapper in the sink.
+"Back from dinner Cap.
+Bunch more of those big trolls up at the slip with crates they say are to be loaded into the _Prospect_.

+"Thanks Bastian."
+Said Percy.
+"That is indeed our load.
+Come help us get these things stowed properly.
+Hemi?"

+Hemi forked his last bite of meat, and squeezed his bulk out of the tight galley seating.

+### Loading the magnetic mines

+They climbed up the ladder from the catwalk to the docking bay to find dozens of large and molding wooden crates stacked up.
+The sides of the crates were stamped with "XL industries" and "CAUTION!"
+Apparently XL Industries knew better than to put the word "EXPLOSIVES" on their packing materials --- which could attract unnecessary attention during an Authority inspection.
+But they still felt that anyone handling their products should have a heads up that they shouldn't just be tossed around casually.

+Making their way among the crates were a half dozen or so dock workers --- more huge swarthy men wearing moth-eaten tweed and leather suits and chomping on various forms of tobacco or seeds.
+They swarmed around a large push cart stacked high with the wooden "Caution" crates, and swinging crates off it from chains connected to a block hanging from an anchor point on the roof of the cargo bay.
+A couple of them were up on a ladder rigging a sliding block and chain that would be used to lower the crates down into the cargo hold of the _Prospect_.
+A couple of guys climbed down the ladded into the _Prospect_ to make their way down to the floor of the cargo hold to receive the lowered crates.

+A dock worker who was among the smallest Percy had seen since they docked --- his eyes were almost even with hers with round-framed glasses around them --- came up to her.

+"You're Captain Percy, right?"
+He asked.

+She nodded.

+"This shipment is from Trinity.
+Sign here."
+He held out a pen and handed her a clipboard he was carrying that had a long sheet of tiny type printed on it with a signature blank at the end.

+Percy took the pen and scrawled her illegible name into the blank.

+"Should be a witness for this too.
+Can he witness?"
+The dock worker asked, motioning his head towards Hemi.

+"Yeah, Hemi put your scrawl on that thing."

+Hemi more studiously scanned over the contract before he signed the witness blank.
+The man tore off a carbon copy and held it out to Percy.
+Hemi took it and folded it and put in in his jacked pocket.

+By the time this was done the dock crew already had the first crate in a sling and suspended out over the _Prospect's_ cargo hold.
+The chain passed through a series of heavy iron blocks to a fat winch mounted to the wall of the docking bay.
+One of the big fellows was at the winch.
+"OK, I'm letting out some of the tension on the winch now!"
+He yelled over to his mates at the cargo hold entrance.
+They relayed the upstate down to the guys on the floor of the cargo hold.

+"Bastian," Percy said, "go down to the cargo hold and make sure those goons are stowing things in a way that won't leave the boat untrimmable."

+"Ay Cap."
+Bastian disappeared down the ladder into the cargo hold.